Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Geometry Reconfiguration

-It is difficult to check the second and third collision cases during the motion if both nodes are moving simultaneously.
-But since the step size for each node is limited and both of them are moving in straight lines, we can first check the collision during the motion of $v_i$ while keeping $v_j$ fixed, and then check the motion of $v_j$.
-By doing so, the collision can be checked efficiently using the approach presented by~\cite{Liu-vtt-planning-iros-2019}.
-Every edge module can be modeled as a line segment in space, thus, when moving node $v$, every $e\in E^{v}$ sweeps a triangle area, and if this member collides with another member $\bar{e}\in E$, then $\bar{e}$ must intersect with the triangle generated by $e$ (Figure~\ref{fig:collision-model}).
-Similar to the approach in Section~\ref{sec:obstacle-free}, we can buffer this triangle area in order to consider the size of physical components.
+It is difficult to check the second and third collision case during the motion if both nodes are moving simultaneously.
+But since the step size for each node is limited and both of them are moving in straight lines, we can first check the collision during the motion of $v_i$ while keeping $v_j$ fixed, and then check the motion of $v_j$~\cite{Liu-vtt-planning-iros-2019}.
+Every edge module can be modeled as a line segment in space, thus, when moving node $v$, every $e\in E^{v}$ sweeps a triangle area, and if this member collides with another member $\bar{e}\in E$, then $\bar{e}$ must intersect with the triangle generated by $e$ (Fig.~\ref{fig:collision-model}).
+Just as in Section~\ref{sec:obstacle-free}, we can buffer this triangle area to consider the component radii.
 Another way is to compute the local obstacle region of $v_i$ by only taking $E^{v_j}$ into account when moving $v_i$, and similarly compute the local obstacle region of $v_j$ by only taking $E^{v_i}$ into account when moving $v_j$.
-The local obstacle region of each node can be derived easily.
-For $v_i$, given $\mathcal{N}_G(v_i)$ that is the neighbors of $v_i$ and $E^{v_j}$, the local obstacle region of $v_i$ is simply the union of all the obstacle polyhedron defined by all $(v, e)\in \mathcal{N}_G(v_i)\times E^{v_j}$.
-If the trajectory of $v_i$ that is a line segment intersects with its local obstacle region, then collision happens.
-Repeat the same procedures when moving $v_j$.
-If edge module $(v_i, v_j)$ exists, when moving $v_i$, we also need to consider the obstacle polyhedron defined by $v_j$ and $e\in E\setminus (E^{v_i}\cup E^{v_j})$, and similarly consider the obstacle polyhedron defined by $v_i$ and $e\in E\setminus (E^{v_i}\cup E^{v_j})$ when moving $v_j$.
+For $v_i$, given $\mathcal{N}_G(v_i)$ that is the neighbors of $v_i$ and $E^{v_j}$, the local obstacle region of $v_i$ is the union of the obstacle polyhedrons $\forall (v, e)\in \mathcal{N}_G(v_i)\times E^{v_j}$.
+Collisions occur if the line segment trajectory of $v_i$ intersects with its local obstacle region.
+Similarly for $v_j$.
+If edge module $(v_i, v_j)$ exists, when moving $v_i$, we also consider the obstacle polyhedron defined by $v_j$ and $e\in E\setminus (E^{v_i}\cup E^{v_j})$, and similarly the obstacle polyhedron defined by $v_i$ and $e\in E\setminus (E^{v_i}\cup E^{v_j})$ when moving $v_j$.
+In this way, we avoid solving Eq.~\eqref{eq:min-distance-edges}.